planetfederal/qgis-lessons-plugin/docs/source/settingsconf.rst

-.. _plugin_settings:
+.. _lessons_plugin_settings:

 Plugin settings
 ===============

-The plugin can be adjusted using the following settings, to be found in its settings dialog (|path_to_settings|).
+The plugin can be adjusted using the following settings, to be found in its settings dialog (:menuselection:`Plugins --> Lessons --> Plugin settings`).

 General
 -------